-CPCs are encouraged to submit higher-frequency VMS data.
+- 27. In order to provide the IATTC scientific staff with valuable information to feed their work, as agreed in 2023, CPCs shall continue reporting, or require their vessels to report to the IATTC, utilizing a format developed by the IATTC staff and approved by the Commission, complete VMS data for all vessels required to carry VMS pursuant to Resolution C-14-02 (amended by C-23-11).
+The information reported to the Secretariat shall include, at a minimum, the information specified in Paragraphs 2(a) of and 2(b) of that Resolution.
+Where the flag CPC requires more frequent polling rates, CPCs are encouraged to submit higher-frequency VMS data.
 Reporting shall occur every two months and with a time delay no longer than 90 days.
-Data collected pursuant to this paragraph shall be treated in accordance with Resolution C-15-07 on data confidentiality policy and procedures.

-26. Each CPC shall ensure that:

-- a. its purse-seine vessels do not deploy FADs during a period of 15 days prior to the start of the selected closure period; - b. all its Class-6 purse-seine vessels recover within 15 days prior to the start of the closure period a number of FADs equal to the number of FADs set upon during that same period. - 27.
+Data collected pursuant to this paragraph shall be treated in accordance with Resolution C-15-07 on data confidentiality policy and procedures. - 28.
+Each CPC shall ensure that: - a. its purse-seine vessels do not deploy FADs during a period of 15 days prior to the start of the selected closure period; - b. all its Class-6 purse-seine vessels recover within 15 days prior to the start of the closure period a number of FADs equal to the number of FADs set upon during that same period. - 29. a.
+In compliance with Resolution C-23-04, to reduce the entanglement of sharks, marine turtles or any other species, CPCs shall ensure that, as of 1 January 2025, the design and construction of any FADs to be deployed or redeployed (i.e., will be placed in the water) in the IATTC area of competence shall comply with the following specifications in accordance with Annex I of that resolution: - i. the use of mesh net shall be prohibited for any part of a FAD; - ii. only non-entangling FAD materials and designs shall be used - b.
+CPCs, with the support of the Commission and its staff and in consultation with all stakeholders, as appropriate, shall ensure that the design and use of biodegradable non-entangling FADs are made in compliance with the provisions of Resolution C-23-04 and its Annex I. - 30.
 The Scientific Advisory Committee and the Ad hoc Permanent Working Group on FADs shall review the progress and results of the implementation of the FAD provisions contained in this Resolution and make recommendations to the Commission, as appropriate.

-- a.
-To reduce the entanglement of sharks, sea turtles or any other species, CPCs shall ensure that the design and deployment of FADs shall be based on the principles set out in paragraphs 1 and 2 of Annex II of Resolution C-19-01. - b.
-CPCs, with the support of the Commission and its staff and in consultation with all stakeholders, as appropriate, shall encourage the design and use of biodegradable non-entangling FADs.